fauu/Kamite/README.md

 ## Privacy

-Kamite never stores your data to disk.
+Kamite never saves your data to disk.

 Kamite never sends your data through the network, with the following exceptions: